MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 [about_Automatic_Variables](/powershell/module/Microsoft.PowerShell.Core/About/about_Automatic_Variables).

 > [!NOTE]
-> You must have the **PSAnsiRendering** experimental feature enabled to use this feature.
+> This feature is dependent on the **PSAnsiRendering** feature that is now a standard feature.

 ## PSCleanBlock